 Doors and entry ways, especially basement doors, can be particularly problematic.
 Gaps between the door and the door frame, or the door frame and the house can be open invitations to these little pests.
 Windows can also be problematic.
 If you have a window unit air conditioner, the gaps on the sides must be sealed properly to keep rodents out.
 When leaving windows open in the summertime, be mindful of gaps in the screens on your windows.

 Since mice are such good climbers, pipes can be a major entry point for them.
 Gutters and downspouts around your house have to be carefully monitored, since these can be climbed.
 This is a common way for mice to enter attics and crawlspaces.
 These places are warm, provide shelter, and have plenty of clutter to hide a nesting spot.
 Unused sewer and water piping can also provide entry.
+Your Broken Arrow exterminator will have more information.

 SO WHAT DO I DO TO KEEP THEM OUT?